herr-schmidt/OAD/README.md

 OAD project.
 For now it contains the instance generator.

 ## Instance generator
 The instance generator allows the generation of an event calendar, i.e. a calendar of a given timespan containing information about take-in-charge and dismission events.
 On the rows we represent the addresses, whereas columns represent days in the chosen timespan.
-The generator works "by rows".
+The event calendar generator works "by rows".
+Starting from the generated calendar, it is possible to compute an input for our model, possibly from a sub-calendar of the original event calendar.

 ### Class `OadInstanceGenerator`